Fractured Magic: Chapter Nineteen

 She was only alone for a minute.
 Leileas squatted beside her, balled up so she and Maebhe were almost on the same level.
 “You seem upset, little one.
 Do you not like parties?”

-“I’m sorry, I don’t feel like celebrating right now.
+“I don’t feel like celebrating right now.
 Thank you for arranging this, though.”

 Leileas nodded, accepting the explanation without question.
 “The fae did most of it.
 Our good neighbors seize every opportunity to celebrate, and now they have outsiders to perform for.
 I’d offer to dance with you, but I’m afraid I’d crush you.
-I take after Senga when it comes to dancing.”
+I take after Muir when it comes to dancing.”

 Maebhe looked over to where the old frìth was twirling and hopping about and giggled.
 “As funny as that would be, I like living.”

-Leileas laughed, her furry nose wrinkling.
+Leileas laughed as well, her furry nose wrinkling.

-“What do you mean, take after?”
+“Wait.
+What do you mean, take after?”

 “Muir and Senga are my parents,” Leileas said.
 She dropped onto the ground fully, spreading her long, hoofed legs out in front of her.
-“They are very pleased to meet you, little one.
+“They are pleased to meet you, little one.
 They’ve always liked orinians.”

 “You could not intrude here.
-You’re orinians; you’re like us, so you’re welcome.
+You’re orinians.
+You’re like us, so you’re welcome.
 We outsiders must stick together, just as Unity’s people stick together.
 One day, we may need to come to each other’s aid.”

 “Do you really believe that?”